How can we continue to improve options for bicyclists and pedestrians in Sunnyvale?

 How can Sunnyvale students more safely walk and bike to school?

-The City of Sunnyvale is exploring these questions as part of a year-long effort to create an Active Transportation Plan that will address bicycle, pedestrian and Safe Routes to Schools needs throughout the City.
+The City of Sunnyvale explored these questions as part of a 14-month long effort to create an Active Transportation Plan that will address bicycle, pedestrian and Safe Routes to Schools needs throughout the City.

 Lillian Tsang, Principal Transportation Engineer, 408-730-7556